-The pairwise term V(·,·) represents the cost associated to ωs taking into account the labels of its neighbour sites, ωr, r∈Ns.
-This term models a Markov RandomFields (MRFs) or a Conditional Random Fields (CRFs).
+The pairwise term V(·,·) represents the cost associated to ωs taking into account the labels of its neighboring sites, ωr, r∈Ns.
+This term models a Markov Random Field (MRF) or a Conditional Random Field (CRF).
 The typical form of this term, given in Eq.
-(3), is called homogenization which acts as a regularization factor favouring conﬁgurations that have a coherent labelling.
+(3), is called homogenization, which acts as a regularization factor favoring configurations that have a coherent labeling.

 [?]

 Figure 2c shows a visual interpretation of this cost.
-The more fragmented isthe segmentation ω, the higher the overall pairwise term; since every boundary brings a penalization β to the total cost U(ω).
-In this manner the regularization term can be seen as a post-processing or denoising stage since that some sites will ﬂip their labelling if the cost of fragmenting the regions is larger than the cost of adopting their neighbour’s label.
+The more fragmented the segmentation ω, the higher is the overall pairwise term, since every boundary brings a penalization β to the total cost U(ω).
+In this manner, the regularization term can be seen as a post-processing or denoising stage as some sites will flip their labeling if the cost of fragmenting the regions is larger than the cost of adopting their neighbor’s label.

-The minimization strategy is determined by the nature of U(·) and W, since not all the minimization strategies are applicable or adequate to ﬁndω.
-The size of the labelling space |W| = |L||S|, discontinuities in U(ω) due to W or the problem of local minima, along with all the particular constrains of all the different minimization methodology. need to be taken into account while choosing the most desirable minimization strategy.
+The minimization strategy is determined by the nature of U(·) and W, since not all the minimization strategies are applicable or adequate to find ω.
+The size of the labeling space |W| = |L||S|, discontinuities in U(ω) due to W, or the problem of local minima, along with all the particular constrains of all the different minimization methodologies need to be taken into account while choosing the most desirable minimization strategy.

-Fig. 3: Visual reference: (a) breast structures, (b) US BI-RADS lexicon
+Fig. 3: Visual reference: (a) breast structures, (b) US BI-RADS lexicon.

 3 BUS images segmentation using optimization

-In this section, the problem of delineating structures in BUS images is deﬁnedas an optimization problem that can be solved applying the framework presented in Sect.
-2. The segmentation here proposed aims at tying a label l ∈ L (i.e. {lesion, lesion} or {chest wall, lungs, . . . , lesion}) to each element of S by simultaneously optimizing the data and pairwise terms as illustrated in Fig. 2.
-Choices made regarding these diﬀerent elements: the representation S, the data term D(·), the pairwise term V(.), and the optimizer choice are summarized in Table 1 and justiﬁed thereafter (see Fig. 1 for reference).
+In this section, the problem of delineating structures in BUS images is defined as an optimization problem that can be solved by applying the framework presented in Section 2.
+The segmentation here proposed aims at tying a label l ∈ L (i.e. {lesion, lesion} or {chest wall, lungs, . . . , lesion}) to each element of S by simultaneously optimizing the data and pairwise terms as illustrated in Fig. 2.
+Choices made regarding these different elements: the representation S, the data term D(·), the pairwise term V(.), and the optimizer choice are summarized in Table 1 and justified thereafter (see Fig. 1 for reference).

 S is considered the result from an over-segmentation of the image using Quick-shift super-pixel [1].
 The structures of the breast and their rendering when using a hand-held 2D US probe are sketched in Fig. 3a.
 Figure 3b illustrates the lexicon proposed by the ACR [7] and used by clinicians to perform their diagnosis.
-Thus, our aim is to generate a set of computer vision features which is able to encode the characteristic described in the lexicon.
-The selected features are the following:
+Thus, our aim is to generate a set of computer vision features, which is able to encode the characteristic described in the lexicon.
+The selected features are as follows:

-Appearance Based on the multi-labelled Ground Truth (GT), a Median Absolute Deviation (MAD) histogram model for every tissue label is built.
+Appearance Based on the multi-labeled Ground Truth (GT), a Median Absolute Deviation (MAD) histogram model for every tissue label is built.
 The

 Table 1: Design choices summary